h4writer/droneshowcreator/docs/discription_start_page.rst

 3.3.7 Clip and scene cubes

- *A clip is a block that you place on the sequence track via the pen or star tool and contains x number of drones in a formation that are bound to a certain time duration.
-You cannot edit a newly placed clip directly with "edit figure", it must first be converted (via right mouse button) to a raw file (convert into raw).
+ *A clip is a block that you place on the sequence track by the pen or star tool and contains x number of drones in a formation that are bound to a certain time duration.
+You cannot edit a newly placed clip directly with "edit figure", it must first be converted (by right mouse button) to a raw file (convert into raw).
 Other options such as edit actions, take a snapshot or delete are available via the right mouse button without converting the clip to raw.
 A collection of different clips on the timeline can be saved as a scene.
 For more information see below at scene list.*

  .. image:: images/clip_and_scene_cubes.jpg